 Our work under J-PAL SEA helps Indonesian policymakers address challenges to growth and poverty reduction by ensuring that more social policies are informed by robust evidence.
-Established at the Massachusetts Institute of Technology in 2003, J-PAL is a global network of over 140 professors and seven regional offices that conduct randomized evaluations to measure the impact of development and social programs in over 70 countries.
-It has helped expand programs to reach over 300 million people, including 65 million Indonesians.
+Established at the Massachusetts Institute of Technology (MIT) in 2003, J-PAL is a global network of 157 affiliated professors at universities around the world and seven regional offices that conduct randomised impact evaluations to measure the impact of development and social programs in over 70 countries.
+J-PAL has helped expand programs to reach over 300 million people, including 65 million Indonesians.
 Then-President Yudhoyono launched J-PAL SEA with Australian support at the University of Indonesia in 2013.
 Through J-PAL SEA we have built partnerships with the Indonesian Government, domestic research organisations and the private sector to evaluate programs, translate this knowledge into policy change, and expand local capacity to generate and use robust evidence.

-On 31 May 2017, we signed a new four-year $10 million agreement with J-PAL SEA for Phase II (June 2017 – December 2021).
-Commencing in January 2018, this will expand the focus of J-PAL SEA’s work from social programs to policy questions relating to inclusive growth, human capital and employment, domestic resource mobilisation, and inclusion.
-Support is provided through a grant to Massachusetts Institute of Technology.
+On 31 May 2017, we signed a new four-year $10 million agreement the MIT for J-PAL SEA Phase II (2018-2021).
+Since January 2018, J-PAL SEA's focus has expanded to policy questions relating to inclusive growth, human capital and employment, domestic resource mobilisation, and inclusion.

-Peduli was previously part of the National Program for Community Empowerment (PNPM), now known as the Local Solutions to Poverty.
-Through Peduli we are promoting social inclusion to reduce poverty among marginalised people in Indonesia,by increasing access to public services and social assistance, protecting human rights and improving government policies for six of Indonesia’s most marginalised groups.
-These groups are: vulnerable children and youth; remote indigenous communities reliant on natural resources; religious minorities; victims of human rights violations, including in 1965; male-to-female transgender (waria); and people with disabilities.
+Through Peduli we are promoting social inclusion to reduce poverty among marginalised people in Indonesia.
+This includes efforts to increase access to public services and social assistance, increase social acceptance, protect human rights and improve government policies on social inclusion.
+The program focuses on six of Indonesia's most marginalised groups: vulnerable children and youth; remote indigenous communities reliant on natural resources; religious minorities; victims of human rights violations; male-to-female transgender (waria); and people with disabilities.